Nikolai Nikolayevich Malakhov: Chronological track record

 1 October 1874- 14 March 1879 - commander of the 1st brigade of the 26th Infantry Division (Russian Empire), with which he took part in the Russian-Turkish war of 1877–1878.

-[During the war of 1877–1878,] "commanding a separate detachment, NN Malakhov with a sudden and energetic attack took on 2 September 1877, a fortified Turkish position near the village of Osikovo (in the area of the Ruschuk detachment); On 9 September he distinguished himself in the battle at Tserkovna (Chairkioi), and on 22 November he shot down the Turks from a strongly fortified position at Zlataritsa (the Order of St. Stanislaus 1st class with swords and St. Anna 1st class with swords and the Golden Weapon).
+[During the war of 1877–1878,] "commanding a separate detachment, on 2 September NN Malakhov with a sudden and energetic attack took on a fortified Turkish position near the village of Osikovo (in the area of the Ruschuk detachment); On 9 September he distinguished himself in the battle at Tserkovna (Chairkioi), and on 22 November he shot down the Turks from a strongly fortified position at Zlataritsa (the Order of St. Stanislaus 1st class with swords and St. Anna 1st class with swords and the Golden Weapon).